bitterjug/kashana/docs/elm-notes.rst

   from the model.
 Although it shows the word Goal when you load the page, that doesn't seem to be the default value to return to

-- [ ]  Maybe the problem is with the escape key not doing reset properly.
+- [x]  Maybe the problem is with the escape key not doing reset properly.
 Need to look into that.

+  - Looks like Escape no longer gets registered as a keystroke, though it did in the original input component.
+But it does take the focus out of the input.
+Now we don't know if it was defocused by an escape or because we clicked outside.

+  - IS this because of the html we're rendering the thing with?
+Where does the escape go?

+  - IT was just bloody Vimium stealing the escape key.
+Create exclusion rule for it.

 - [ ] The top level wiring applies all changes to results to all elements of the results list.
 That needs to be fixed to treat individual elements